 - make reasonable variations to the content and/or syllabus of programmes of study: Central annually reviews its programmes, taking into account the feedback of students, external examiners, industry professionals, and the staff who deliver our programmes.
-As a result of this feedback, variations to the content and curriculum of programmes of study may be made to improve the quality of the student learning experience; - alter the timetable, location, number of classes and/or method of delivery of programmes of study and methods and timings of assessments, provided such alterations are reasonable and necessary; - make reasonable changes to its Articles of Association, regulations, policies and procedures; - make reasonable changes to placements; - combine courses or programmes of study; - suspend, discontinue or not provide programmes of study;

-make changes to support services provided.
+As a result of this feedback, variations to the content and curriculum of programmes of study may be made to improve the quality of the student learning experience and/or address areas of concern relating to academic standards; - alter the timetable, location, number of classes and/or method of delivery of programmes of study and methods and timings of assessments, provided such alterations are reasonable and necessary; - make reasonable changes to its Articles of Association, regulations, policies and procedures (including conduct rules, and complaints and disciplinary procedures); - make reasonable changes to placements; - combine courses or programmes of study; - suspend, discontinue or not provide programmes of study; - make changes to support services provided.